Automating-GIS-processes/FEC/_sources/Day1-Data-types.rst.txt

    were to assign that output to ``SampleIDs`` the list would get reversed, but the contents would then be assigned ``None``.

-4. We won't discuss any list *attributes* because as far as I know there aren't any, but we'll encounter some very useful *attributes* of other data types in the future.